We choose to go to an MVP7 phases of the software and hardware development process inspired by NASA

 - EVT, DVT, PVT (hardware only)

-Thanks for reading so far and if you have any feedback or question, I will gladly answer them: email@example.com
+Thanks for reading!
+If you have any feedback or question, send me an email: firstname.lastname@example.org

 * All quotes are from President John Kennedy’s Rice Stadium moon speech: https://er.jsc.nasa.gov/seh/ricetalk.htm